HongfeiXu/LeetCode/notes/Graph.md

 #### Basic Greedy Coloring Algorithm

 Unfortunately, there is no efficient algorithm available for coloring a graph with minimum number of colors as the problem is a known NP Complete problem.
 There are approximate algorithms to solve the problem though.
-Following is the basic Greedy Algorithm to assign colors. **It doesn¡¯t guarantee to use minimum colors, but it guarantees an upper bound on the number of colors.
+Following is the basic Greedy Algorithm to assign colors. **It doesnâ€™t guarantee to use minimum colors, but it guarantees an upper bound on the number of colors.
 The basic algorithm never uses more than d+1 colors where d is the maximum degree of a vertex in the given graph.**

 ```
 1. Color first vertex with first color.
 2. Do following for remaining V-1 vertices.
-¡­.. a) Consider the currently picked vertex and color it with the
+â€¦.. a) Consider the currently picked vertex and color it with the
 lowest numbered color that has not been used on any previously
 colored vertices adjacent to it.
 If all previously used colors
 appear on vertices adjacent to v, assign a new color to it.